Welcome to My Life (film): Soundtrack

 For the documentary, Brown has released a track entitled "Welcome To My Life", in collaboration with rapper Cal Scruby.

 Reception

 Critical response

 The film was positively received by critics, it holds a 75% rating on Rotten Tomatoes based on 25 reviews.
 Craig Jenkins of Vulture defined the movie as "one of the strangest music documentaries I’ve ever seen", stating that it's "star-studded but sort of sketchy", finding it to be "all the way honest" with Brown being "hoarse and glassy-eyed in spots, lucid but struggling through the daunting business of owning his many faults", ending up saying that "the most illuminating scene is one where he says abuse is “learned behavior,” remembering the boyfriend who brutalized his mother through his childhood".
+Reviewing the documentary, Rachel Leah of Salon talked about what the singer said on domestic violence, stating: "Chris Brown's actions are inexcusable, but what he says about male violence is vital".

 Box office

 Although theatrical distribution has been limited, where the film was released it has achieved generally good success, having most of its venues sold out.
 Welcome to My Life sold, between domestic DVD sales and domestic blu-ray sales, more than 70,000 copies.